Gridrand/RimGui/README.md

 ## Introduction
 This extension pack for RimGui, a code-driven Immediate Mode GUI, adds a wide variety of widgets, including dropdowns and various input controls.
 RimGui is required to use this pack.

+RimGui is an easy-to-use, code-driven GUI library built from scratch for rapid iteration, not as an extension of existing UI Toolkit or uGUI.

+**I’ve often found existing GUI libraries frustrating to use:**
+- Building UIs usually involves tedious drag-and-drop operations
+- Even simple UI can involve a lot of boilerplate code
+- Adding, removing, and managing UI elements like buttons can be a hassle
+- Registering and unregistering events like click handlers takes unnecessary effort

+With RimGui, there's no need to build UIs with drag-and-drop or manually manage the lifecycle of UI elements.
+You can render them with very concise code, like **Gui.Button()**.

+Works with all Unity versions 2021+ including 2021, 2022, 2023 & Unity 6.

 ## Features
 - SliderNumeric